 Why do trademark applications get rejected?
 Most trademark applications are not approved on their first go-around according to USPTO trademark statistics.
 Only 34.4% of TEAS…

-What is a trademark consent agreement?
-A trademark consent agreement is a written agreement between two trademark owners stating that their respective marks are not…
+When does a trademark consent agreement make sense?
+A trademark consent agreement is a written agreement between two trademark owners stating that their respective marks…

 What is a flat rate trademark application?
 Our firm offers fixed fees for filing trademark applications.
 A flat rate trademark application provides you with some…

-How do we identify the likelihood of confusion risk for a trademark?
-A trademark knockout search generally refers to a pre-filing search of the USPTO…
+How do we identify the risk of your trademark being rejected for being too similar?
+A trademark knockout search generally refers to a pre-filing search…

 What is a likelihood of confusion rejection?
 A rejection on the grounds of likelihood of confusion is basically a refusal to register your mark because…